zhin327/100-days-Zachery-Log/README.md

 1/28 Day 18 - Still working on the last API project, the courses I am going through had a sidebar that was teaching a deeper understanding of "promises" we created a filter instead of using the .filter() function.
 Spending extra time going through this has given me a better understanding of callback functions and how they operate.

 1/31 Day 19 - Took a break due to family getting COVID for a few days.
 Recovered,  being back I am still working on the WAR(card game) API project.
 Today we learned how to pull images from the data given via the API, adding pre-loaded images to our game.
 We had some class portions talking about various workings of API's.

+2/1 Day 20 - Finished the game of war project.
+Topics reviewed and covered, callbacks, promises.
+Use of API's (deck of cards API), styling and layout, algorithm practice, UX Improvments.
+Touched on Async/Await.